 Insurance Coverage: Camp Victory carries excess medical coverage.
 This means that any medical bill resulting from injury to a camper must first be submitted to the patient’s health carrier.
 Illness treated while at camp must be covered by the patient.
 Camp Victory does not have a nurse on duty, but clinics and hospitals are available in Rochester for emergencies.

 Provide Camp Victory’s phone number to your group participants before departing for your retreat.
 The Camp Victory phone number is 507-843-2329.
 Since we are located in the Zumbro River valley, cell phone reception is unreliable.
-A phone is available in the dining hall for our guests.
-Long distance calls may be made by using a calling card or by placing a collect call.
+We do have WiFi so you can connect using WiFi calling.

-All fees and expenses are to be paid at the end of your event or your group will be billed within five days.
+All fees and expenses are to be paid at the end of your event.
+If this isn't possible please communicate with the Retreat Director about when payment will occur.
+All final invoices (paid or unpaid) will be emailed within three days of departure.

 Adequate supervision for youth retreats is essential.
 We have found the following extremely helpful in planning our own programmed retreats.